wahltinez/small-business-guide/02-accounts.md

 different words and make it easier to read and spell.

+### Centralization of Efforts

+Throughout this guide, there are a number of suggestions for specific service providers.
+We recommend that you try to create new accounts in as few of them as possible.
+For example, even if you can get a slightly cheaper custom email provider, it may be worthwhile getting it through your existing domain registrar so you can more efficiently manage your online presence.
+There are several all-in-one solution providers for e-commerce business, we personally recommend [Shopify][12] as a great, premium solution.

 ### Managing Passwords

 In some cases, it can be extremely difficult to recover an account if the password is lost.
 At the